Cranjah/Computer-Science-OSSU/README.md

 ## How to show your progress

 [Fork](https://www.freecodecamp.org/news/how-to-fork-a-github-repository/) the [GitHub repo](https://github.com/ossu/computer-science) into your own GitHub account and put ✅ next to the stuff you've completed as you complete it.
 This can serve as your [kanban board](https://en.wikipedia.org/wiki/Kanban_board) and will be faster to implement than any other solution (giving you time to spend on the courses).
+Use the ❌ to mark courses you did not pass (just in case) and 🚧 for things you are working on at the moment, might be a course / reading in progress.

 # Team